 Soft and fluffy chiffon cake filled with homemade strawberry curd lightened up with whipped cream.
 This strawberry shortcake cream cake is grand dessert for all occasions!

 I am mesmerized by this light pink strawberry cream filled cake…it tastes just like a strawberry shortcake.
 I made this cake as a nice surprise for hubby’s return home last week.
 He words exactly, “This is the best dessert you have ever made.”
+This cake and my strawberries and cream icebox cake are two of my favorite strawberry desserts.

 My husband is a strawberry cake snob.
 He only likes the box cake mixes.
 For his birthday, he refused to let me make him a “homemade” strawberry cake.
 It had to be from a box.
 So there went my fun.
 Ha!
 Not quite.
 I never give up on a challenge.